aptrn/puriFIR/README.md

 Pre-built Windows Standalone Application and Max For Live Audio Device are provided in the [release section](https://github.com/aptrn/puriFIR/releases).

+If you just want to make your own fork take a look at [PuriFIR.ts](https://github.com/aptrn/puriFIR/blob/main/src/PuriFIR.ts), everything else is just to read and write buffers.

 ## Overview

 puriFIR is a tool for converting any sample into a minimum phase impulse response.